-- For e-mails asking for a reply, if I can answer briefly without explaining course content or revealing something of general interest, then I will reply within three business days. - All email should originate from your UofT email address, and include "ECO101, L0101" or "ECO101, L5101" in the subject field.
-The email must also have your name and student number. - For any question that would interest other people (e.g. a question about an upcoming test, a course concept, etc.), you must post on Piazza (described above). - If you receive no reply to your e-mail, check announcements, review the syllabus, post on Piazza, or see me or your TA in office hours or class.
+- For messages asking for a reply, if I can answer briefly without explaining course content or revealing something of general interest, then I will reply within three business days. - For any question that would interest other people (e.g. a question about an upcoming test, a course concept, etc.), you must post on Piazza (described above). - If you do not receive a reply, check announcements, review the syllabus, post on Piazza, or see me or a TA in office hours or class.